LEARN

 The workshop was developed by the World Parrot Trust in partnership with the Cape Parrot Project, Birdlife South Africa and the Cape Parrot Working Group, which worked together as a coordination committee.
 Representatives of the IUCN SSC Conservation Planning Specialist Group, Kerryn Morrison...

-In the early 2010s, thousands upon thousands of Grey parrots were being trapped in the wild, stuffed into boxes and sent to breeders and pet dealers around the world.
-Uganda was one of the many countries through which wild parrots...
+In the early 2010s, thousands of Grey Parrots were being trapped in the wild, stuffed into boxes and sent to breeders and pet dealers around the world.
+Uganda was one of the many countries through which wild parrots flowed out...

 New video: The Parrot Guardians of Angola